Toby Leonard Moore: Early life

-Moore was born in Sydney, moving with his family to Hobart, Tasmania, at the age of 11 where he attended St Virgil's College.
-He is the son of actress and voice artist Robyn Moore, and wanted to be an actor from a young age, doing some work in the Hobart theatre scene and studying acting at the National Institute of Dramatic Art (NIDA) in Sydney.
+Moore moved with his family to Hobart, Tasmania when he was young, where he attended St Virgil's College.
+He is the son of actress and voice artist Robyn Moore, and wanted to be an actor from a young age.
+He started doing some work in the Hobart theatre scene and studying acting at the National Institute of Dramatic Art (NIDA) in Sydney.

 Acting career

 Moore's initial film work involved dubbing Chinese-language films into English.
 In 2009, he was cast in a small role in the Joss Whedon series Dollhouse, and in 2010, a recurring role in the World War II miniseries The Pacific.
 In 2015, he appeared in Daredevil as James Wesley, the right hand man and best friend of Wilson Fisk.
 Since 2016, he has appeared in Billions as Bryan Connerty.